What is an Independent Concentration?

 Rebecca - Human Evolutionary Biology and Behavior

 Ria - Migration Studies

 Amelia - Art and Visual Perception

 The IC sub-committee of the College Curriculum Council, a committee of faculty, deans and students, will only review applications from students who have satisfied both requirements below.

-(1) IC applicants must submit their first IC proposal by the end of their 5th semester. *Students who are entering Fall 2016 as 6th semester students are exempt from this new requirement.*
+(1) IC applicants must submit their first IC proposal by the end of their 5th semester; as long as the first proposal is submitted by their fifth semester, it can be fully approved as late as the end of their sixth semester. *Students who are entering Fall 2016 as 6th semester students are exempt from this new requirement.*